mradionov/tleaf/README.md

   };
   ```

 * `dependencies.process: [array]` - array of dependency types which should be parsed and processed.
 To reorder the appearance of dependency types change their order in this array.
+See the [complete configuration](src/config/default.js#L34) for all possible options.

   ```js
   module.exports = function (config) {